Near Eastern Studies

 An examination of the Westernization movement; administrative reforms; Young Ottoman, Young Turk, and ethnic-nationalist movements; great diplomatic crises of the 19th and 20th centuries; emergence of modern Turkish republic; and the consequences of the Ottoman collapse.
 Two 90-minute classes.
 Offered in alternate years.
 M. Hanioglu

-NES 465 - Political and Economic Development of the Middle East and North Africa (also AFS 465/POL 465) Fall SA
+NES 465 - Political and Economic Development of the Middle East and North Africa (also AFS 465/POL 465) SA

 Provides a framework for understanding the political and economic issues that both challenge and encourage development in the Middle East and Northern Africa.
 Students will think creatively about the issues raised by designing a development project aimed at tackling a specific problem in a Middle Eastern country.
 Two lectures, one preceptorial.
 Staff